moizalicious/siddhi-json-structs/README.md

 ```

 ## Query Definition (NOT FINALISED)
-A query has the following body structure
+All queries have the following body structure
 ```
 {
     id*: '',